-Lastly, sober living environments are often an important step to maintaining recovery, though they are not seen as “treatment” per se.
-A sober living environment is a location a person in recovery could live with structure and accountability.
-They range in requirements, but typically include mandatory meetings, periodic drug/alcohol testing, a resident manager living on the premises who mentors and holds the person accountable for behavior that may lead to relapse.
-SLE’s are often used as a transition from intensive treatment to living back at one’s own home.
-The pressure of family life, work, and other responsibilities may sometimes create barriers to returning home and staying connected with a community and a daily routine through a SLE is often a helpful stepping stone toward independent living.
-These are often reasonably priced, costing a similar amount as if you were renting a room and the person may live with one or multiple roommates in the home, all people in different stages of recovery.
+Lastly, sober living environments (SLE) are often an important step to maintaining recovery, though they are not seen as “treatment” per se.
+A sober living environment is a location where a person in recovery could live with structure and accountability.
+They range in requirements, but typically include mandatory meetings and periodic drug/alcohol testing with a resident manager living on the premises who mentors and holds the person accountable for behavior that may lead to relapse.
+SLEs are often used to transition from intensive treatment to living back at home.
+Because the pressure of family life, work, and other responsibilities may sometimes create barriers to returning home, staying connected with a community and a daily routine through an SLE is often a helpful stepping stone toward independent living.
+These are often reasonably priced, costing a similar amount to renting a room.
+Individuals in SLEs may live with one or multiple roommates in the home, all people in different stages of recovery.

 12-Step Support Groups